+NOTE: How the UE deals with the Protocol Description is up to UE implementation.

 For the downlink direction, the PSA UPF identifies PDUs that belong to PDU Sets and marks them accordingly as described in clause 5.37.5.2.
 If the UPF receives a PDU that does not belong to a PDU Set based on Protocol Description for PDU Set identification, then the UPF still maps it to a PDU Set and determines the PDU Set Information as described in clause 5.37.5.2.

 NOTE: If the PSA UPF receives a PDU that does not belong to a PDU Set, then it is assumed that the UPF determines the PDU Set Importance value based on pre-configuration.